Andrea Kolligian has learned that she's likely to get well-meaning comments if she eats a donut.

-Counting carbs is most useful for people who take multiple daily injections of insulin, use the insulin pump or who want more flexibility and variety in their food choices.
+Counting carbs is most useful for people who take several daily injections of insulin, use an insulin pump, or want more flexibility and variety in their food choices.
 The amount and type of insulin you are prescribed may affect the flexibility of your meal plan.

 Fiber and Diabetes